MBO44/gpuhammer/README.md

 sudo reboot
 ```

- Additionally, our profiling is easier with the persistence mode enabled, and with fixed GPU and memory clock rates, although these are not pre-requisites.
+ Our profiling is easier with the persistence mode enabled, and with fixed GPU and memory clock rates, although these are not pre-requisites.
 The following script performs the above actions:
 ```bash
 # Example usage:
 #   bash ./util/init_cuda.sh 1800 7600